artorosia/Game-Reroll-Challenge/README.md

 ## Features

-- Local saves: Your progress and handicap database are stored privately in your browser.
 - Seed system: Export or import your challenge state to back it up or share with others.
-- No server required: Runs entirely in your browser.
-- Streamer-friendly: Share a seed with your audience so they can follow along.
+- Streamer-friendly: Share a seed with your audience & they can replicate your run.
 - Portable: Works anywhere you can open a modern web browser.

-## How It Works

-1. Track your progress by adding or updating your challenge state as you play.
-2. Data is stored in your browser’s storage automatically.
+## Seed System

 3. Export a seed to create a shareable code containing your current challenge setup.
 4. Import a seed to load someone else’s challenge or restore your own from a backup.